Ulvetanna/HypoSVI/README.md

 ## Guide to Training and Setup
-This package will be continued to be developed with the inclusion of a stand alone mauals package.
+This package will be continued to be developed with the inclusion of a stand alone manual package.
 This is expected to be added within the next couple of months.

 ## Installation